bridgecrew-perf6/openshift-on-powervs-quick-deploy/README.md

 ![GitHub](https://img.shields.io/github/license/rpsene/openshift-on-powervs-quick-deploy?style=flat-square)
 ![GitHub last commit](https://img.shields.io/github/last-commit/rpsene/openshift-on-powervs-quick-deploy?style=flat-square)

-This is an auxiliary automation to execute on or more setups of an OpenShift cluster at IBM Cloud on PowerVS using as base a multi-arch (amd64 and ppc64le) container image which is built with all required versions of the dependencies (i.e Terraform and its providers and IBM Cloud CLI).
+This is an auxiliary automation to execute on or more setups of an default OpenShift cluster at IBM Cloud on PowerVS using as base a multi-arch (amd64 and ppc64le) container image which is built with all required versions of the dependencies (i.e Terraform and its providers and IBM Cloud CLI).

-The source code of the container is located **[in this repository](https://github.com/rpsene/powervs-container-host)** and the containers are stored at **[quay.io](https://quay.io/repository/powercloud/powervs-container-host)**.
+The source code of the container is located **[in this repository](https://github.com/ocp-power-automation/powervs-container-host)** and the containers are stored at **[quay.io](https://quay.io/repository/powercloud/powervs-container-host)**.

 ## Step 0: PowerVS Preparation Checklist